-3. The pin points and the cannon points are added up in order to receive the total number of points realized with the same stroke.

-4. The value of penalty points is indicated in the corresponding chapter.

-5. If positive points and penalty points are realized with the same stroke the total amount of all obtained points will be allocated to the opponent.

-6. If the referee announces that the stroke is valid, whether or not positive points have been realized, he is processing this announcement according to the rules of arbitration.
+- 3. The pin points and the cannon points are add up in order to receive the total number of points realized with the same stroke. - 4.
+The value of penalty points is indicated in the corresponding chapter. - 5.
+If positive points and penalty points are realized with the same stroke the total amount of all the obtained points will be allocated to the opponent. - 6.
+If the referee announces that the stroke is valid and whether positive points have been realized or not he announces according to the rules of arbitration.